TelegramBots/book/src/4/payments.md

 This update is received only for Physical Goods, if you specified a flexible price.
 Otherwise you can skip to the next section.

-`update.ShippingQuery` contains information like the current shipping address for the user, and can be received again if the user changes the address.
+`update.ShippingQuery` would contain information like the current shipping address for the user, and can be received again if the user changes the address.

 You should check if the address is supported, and reply using `bot.AnswerShippingQueryAsync` with an error message or a list of shipping options with associated price lines:
 ```csharp